 Jennifer Lam, Digital Campaign Manager at Towergate, comments on the experience: “Acoustic Professional Services was fantastic.
 From a data perspective, our situation was very complicated because each marketing team had different data requirements and nothing was standardized apart from maybe the customer name and an email address.
 But the Acoustic team understood our issues and the platform, and essentially came up with the solution we use today.”

 Over the next 10 months, the Acoustic Product Consultants built a new data infrastructure for Towergate — one that not only consolidates customer information in a single database but also feeds additional customer data, such as claims and policies, into the Campaign platform.
 On the marketing side, the Acoustic Account Director lent expertise and strategic advice to help the company develop customer journeys.
 And to make sure customer data stayed current and relevant, the Acoustic team worked with Towergate’s technical team to set up recurring data imports.

 “Customers sign up and opt-in to receive different communications, so we have nightly feeds from different sources that will upload that information into the customer database,” says Mr. Mowbray.
 “So we’re capturing a lot more customer data.”

-To track web behaviors on its various websites, analyse campaign statistics and hone email strategies, Towergate takes advantage of the software’s Email Insights Analytics and Web Tracking components.
+To track web behaviors on its various websites, analyze campaign statistics and hone email strategies, Towergate takes advantage of the software’s Email Insights Analytics and Web Tracking components.

 “With Email Insights we’re getting more information about how our customers behave and interact with our emails, like opens and clicks,” says Ms. Lam.
 “So, for instance, by knowing what kind of device they’re using or when during the day they’re reading emails, we can segment on that and refine our campaigns.”